Can Laser Lipo Damage Organs? Is It Safe?

 A person in a blue shirt gets laser lipo, with red light pads on their torso.
 Four images show the safe, organ-friendly fat-targeting process.

-Laser lipolysis is a process that uses laser technology to break down fat cells.
+It is a process that uses laser technology to break down fat cells.
 A tiny laser fiber is inserted under the skin, and the laser’s heat causes fat cells to break apart.
 Once these cells are broken down, your body naturally processes and removes them.

 Laser Lipo Vs Traditional Liposuction: What is the Difference?